 President & CEO, National Alliance for Public Charter Schools

-As Senior Vice President for Strategic Initiatives at Knowledge Universe, Nina guided the partnerships and expansion strategy for a leading global education company with investments in early childhood education, before- and after-school programs, and online instruction.
+Nina also served as Senior Vice President for Strategic Initiatives at Knowledge Universe, a leading global education company with investments in early childhood education, before- and after-school programs, and online instruction.
 In the 1990s, Nina was the Heritage Foundation’s senior education analyst and chief spokesperson on education.
 She began her career on Capitol Hill, where she worked for then-Congressman Porter Goss.

-Rees serves on the board of directors of the PIE Network, the advisory committee of the Program on Education Policy and Governance at Harvard University’s John F. Kennedy School of Government, and the advisory boards of Honored and the National Association of Charter School Authorizers.
+Nina currently serves on the board of directors of the PIE Network and the advisory committee of the Program on Education Policy and Governance at Harvard University’s John F. Kennedy School of Government.
 She is a Pahara-Aspen Fellow and a member of the Aspen Global Leadership Network.